oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-PyQt5 is a set of Python bindings for v5 of the Qt application framework from The Qt Company.
-This bundle includes PyQtWebEngine, a set of Python bindings for The Qt Companyâ€™s Qt WebEngine framework.
+PyQt5 is a set of Python bindings for v5 of the Qt application framework from The Qt Company.This bundle includes PyQtWebEngine, a set of Python bindings for The Qt Companyâ€™s Qt WebEngine framework.

-**URL**
+**More Information**

 https://www.riverbankcomputing.com/software/pyqt